NancyZhang26/silly_blog/posts/clubbingpackagept7.md

 ![Nails](/img/blog6.0/nails.jpg)
 <small>Which one would you choose.</small>

-I kept checking my nail.
-A dude asked me, ***Did you break your nail?
-My friend likes your nail!*** Later, he called his friend over to specifically check on my nails.
+I kept checking my fragile press-on nails.
+A dude asked me, ***Did you break your nails?
+My friend likes your nails!*** Later, he called his friend over to specifically check on my nails.
 She said, ***Those are gorgeous!*** Hehe.

 The dude also said, ***I like your top!
 Is it leather?***